 University of Exeter

-Overview: Develop antibacterial conjugate therapies by combining small molecule antibiotics with membrane-targeting peptides in order to improve selectivity and potency towards the target organism.
+Overview: Developing antibacterial conjugate therapies by combining small molecule antibiotics with membrane-targeting peptides, to improve selectivity and potency towards the target organism.

-Where are you looking: Peptide libraries, short peptide sequences, natural peptides, synthetic/substituted peptides.
+Where are you looking for antibiotics: Peptide libraries, short peptide sequences, natural peptides, synthetic/substituted peptides.

 Expertise required: Regular contact with the network for support and potential collaboration.